 In some cases, a neglected stand of bamboo may spread for years and form an indestructible network of rhizomes.
 Such a thriving bamboo grove will create something like an ecosystem of its own, attracting a variety of birds and wildlife.
 But when it comes time to remove this bamboo, it may require nothing less than a bulldozer to do the job.

 Some gardeners like to get creative when eradicating bamboo.
 I’ve heard of people using everything from Roundup to gasoline to do away with an unwelcome plant.
-Please note that these are not techniques that we recommend.
-But since it’s a common question, we do have more advice on how to get rid of bamboo elsewhere on our website.
+But we strongly discourage these methods due to environmental and safety concerns.
+And since it’s a common question, we do have more advice on how to get rid of bamboo elsewhere on our website.

 In any case, don’t let these tools and cautionary tales frighten you out of planting an amazing grove of bamboo.
 With proper preparation, these incredible products make it possible for even the suburban gardener to plant an astonishing stand that the whole neighborhood can enjoy!